Betsom's Hill: Kent County Top

 Guidebook: The UK's County Tops (Jonny Muir), Walking the County High Points of England (David Bathurst)

-I bagged Betsom’s Hill, the high point of the Historic County of Kent, in 2013 as a part of series of quick high-point drive-bys.
-It’s just over the border with Greater London so it can bagged within a short walk with Westerham Heights, the high point of Greater London.
-Nothing to see at either high point so do it on the way to much more interesting destinations along the North Downs Ridge.
+I bagged Betsom’s Hill in 2013 as a part of series of quick high-point drive-bys.
+There’s nothing to see at either high point so do it on the way to much more interesting destinations along the North Downs Ridge.

 Red = Betsom’s Hill.
 Green = Westerham Heights.
 Actual summits not accessible